-My firm has 10 lawyers on staff, including contract lawyers, a criminal lawyer and a couple of civil law lawyers.
+My firm has ten lawyers on staff, including contract lawyers, a criminal lawyer and a couple of civil law lawyers.

 Illegal behavior that’s not considered extremely serious.
-Usually the guilty party is charged a fine.
+Usually the guilty party is charged a fine rather than jail time.

 She had to pay a fine for vandalism, which is a misdemeanor in this city.